You can cover a lot of ground on your first visit to Jordan, given its small size (it’s less than three-quarters the size of New York State).

 Guided tours are the most stress-free way to get around Jordan

-If you want to leave the driving in Jordan to the pros, the most stress-free option for getting around Jordan is to book a guided tour.
+If you want to leave the driving in Jordan to the pros, the most stress-free way to get around is a guided tour.
 While these may cost more than a bus or rental car, you can sit back and enjoy your experience while the tour operator handles all of the logistics – and the traffic.
 A guided tour also provides you with local insight, any required equipment (such as helmets for canyoning), safety, support and the chance to meet other travelers.
 Sharing transportation with others means reducing your carbon footprint as well.

 If you want the freedom of a self-drive experience without the stress of navigation, opt for a customized private tour, or build your own itinerary and hire a driver.